shubh-dwivedi/nblik-assesment/README.md

-# This is a demo React app for nblik company assignment
+# This is a demo React app for nblik company coding assignment

 This project is created using typescript and material ui.